gnosischain/documentation/docs/about/uRamp.md

 uRamp offers seamless on and off ramp to users by allowing them to on ramp to any ERC20 token on any EVM chain by sending EUR to their Monerium IBAN.
 Similarly it allows users to off ramp from any ERC20 token on any EVM chain to EUR in their bank account.

-The existing user experience in Web3 for on and off ramping between fiat and on chain assets is very clunky and requires users to go through many steps and incur heavy fees with no certainty of when they will receive their fiat in bank account and vice versa. uRamp is being built to provide an easy to use product allowing people to on and offramp between their IBANs and wallets seamlessly by integrating both Monerium and LiFi and leveraging their powers of collateralised stablecoin offering, native IBANs, 0 fees model and cross chain bridging and swapping.
+The existing user experience in Web3 for on and off ramping between fiat and on chain assets is very clunky and requires users to go through many steps and incur heavy fees with no certainty of when they will receive their fiat in bank account and vice versa. uRamp is being built to provide an easy to use product allowing people to on and offramp between their IBANs and wallets seamlessly by integrating both Monerium and Li.Fi and leveraging their powers of collateralised stablecoin offering, native IBANs, 0 fees model and cross chain bridging and swapping.

-uRamp is supposed to be a simple representation of possibilities of Gnosis Chain when combined with Monerium and LiFi.
+uRamp is supposed to be a simple representation of possibilities of Gnosis Chain when combined with Monerium and Li.Fi .

 ## How to use uRamp ?